burrows/statechart-presentation/one/slides.md

 !SLIDE
 # Statecharts
+### Corey Burrows
+### May 24, 2011

 !SLIDE smaller
 # The Problem: How do you keep track of your application's state?

-!SLIDE
-# Quick Demo

 !SLIDE bullets incremental
 # What do we mean by _state_?

-* The exact configuration of your views at any given time.
+* An app's current state is the exact configuration of its views at any given time.
-* E.g. When the car is turned on and the radio is turned on, the radio mode selector should be enabled.
 * An app's state typically changes frequently.
 * State changes are triggered by _events_ and are called _transitions_.

+!SLIDE
+# Quick Demo

 !SLIDE small
 # So how do you implement this?